Funding your Reading Gladiators™ group

 Alternatively you may wish to approach your PTA or Friends committee.
 It is important to stress that the books are being purchased for the whole school.
 The children selected to be Reading Gladiators for this year will just be the first pupils to read them.
 Once the programme has finished, those titles will enter the main school bookstock.
 They may replace tired guided reading collections or be shared among bookcorners and the library stock.

-Some school offer Reading Gladiators™ as one of their paid for after school or breakfast clubs.
+Some schools offer Reading Gladiators™ as one of their paid for after school or breakfast clubs.
 Parents cover the cost of the programme by way of a termly fee.
 Obviously the children can then keep the books.

 Having a Reading Gladiators™ group offers the opportunity to raise standards in Literacy across the school.
 A well managed group will have an impact beyond the pupils within the group.
 Reading Gladiators should be ambassadors for reading in the school, sharing their enthusiasm for exploring books creatively through display, assemblies or taking on a role within the school library.

 Feedback from schools currently using the programmes has confirmed that it has been a worthwhile investment.

-Reading Gladiators™ has also been selected as a finalist for the Teacher Primary Resource Award in the Literacy/English category and was a finalist in the BETT and ERA awards, so schools can be assured that it it is a quality product.
+Reading Gladiators™ also won the Teacher Primary Resource Award in the Literacy/English category and was a finalist in the BETT and ERA awards, so schools can be assured that it it is a high quality product.

 If you have any further questions regarding the cost for the programme, please don’t hesitate to email email@example.com